 I am going to start this off with an exceptional quote we all know from the office.
 “You miss 100% of the shots you don’t take – Micheal Scott – Wayne Gretzky”.

 Don’t be afraid of hearing a flat-out response of “no.” Some companies cannot afford to raise the initial compensation costs.
 Also, don’t overthink the answer and feel that you are already on a lousy step with your future employer.
-About 39% of people will negotiate for a higher base salary according to a study from CNBC.
+About 30% of people will negotiate for a higher base salary, according to a study from Pew Research.
 So you’re not the only one.

 Leveraging those four tools can help you with a successful salary negotiation process.
 Do your research, and even practice with a friend.
 Be calm and collected, and most of all, have confidence.